boardfish/com3504-assignment/readme.md

 ## Seeding

-Run `node seeder.js` to seed the database.
+Run `node seeder.js` to seed the database with the users, stories, and ratings from `usersStoriesAndRatings.json`.
+Note that the structure is important - it should reflect the structure that's already in that file.
+(That means if you're marking this, it's safe to replace it with your JSON file!)
 If you're using Docker, bring up the database in the background with `docker-compose up -d db`, then call `docker-compose run --rm web seeder.js`.